 Bottom Line

-Priced around $800, the ProForm Carbon EL has a lot to offer people looking for one of the best ellipticals under $1,000.
+Priced at around $1,400 as of November 2024, the ProForm Carbon E7 may not seem like a very budget-friendly pick.
+However, it’s still less expensive than several other models and has a lot to offer people looking for the price.
 First, and perhaps most significantly, it syncs with iFIT, which is interactive, streaming programming featuring personal trainers.
-They lead you through thousands of workouts you can do on the Carbon EL, as well as off-machine workouts like yoga, Pilates and strength training.
+They lead you through thousands of workouts you can do on the Carbon E7, as well as off-machine workouts like yoga, Pilates, and strength training.

-When it comes to ergonomics, our testers gave the Carbon EL a 4 out of 5 for a few reasons.
+When it comes to ergonomics, we give the Carbon E7 a 4 out of 5 for a few reasons.
 First, it has fixed and moving handles, so you can adjust your grip and your workout as you go.
-But also, there is a 19-inch adjustable stride, which you can adjust manually to better suit your body.
+There is a 19-inch adjustable stride, which you can adjust manually to better suit your body.
 A 19-inch stride is just under the 20 inches we like to see to accommodate tall people, though it should still suit most users.
+The elliptical also has cushioned foot pedals that offer three adjustable positions.

-The Carbon EL features an impressive 20-degree incline ramp if you want to kick your workout up a notch, as well as 18 levels of resistance.
+The Carbon E7 features an impressive 20-degree incline ramp if you want to kick your workout up a notch, as well as 24 levels of resistance.

-You should be aware that the Carbon EL weighs more than 200o pounds.
-Our testers said they could tilt it onto the front rollers and move it, but they were on hard ground.
-It may be a little more challenging to do this on something like carpeting.
+You should be aware that the Carbon E7 weighs more than 200 pounds, so we give it a 2.5 out of 5 for portability.
+If it’s anything like the Carbon EL, it won’t be easy to move.
+Our testers were able to tilt the Carbon EL onto the front rollers and move it, but they were on hard ground.
+It may be a little more challenging to roll the Carbon E7 around on something like carpeting.
 Make sure you assemble it where you plan to use it.

 Max User Weight Capacity275 lbs